Once Upon a Time (Tiwa Savage album): Singles and other releases

-The album's fourth single "Ife Wa Gbona" was released on October 8, 2012.
+The album's fourth single, "Ife Wa Gbona", was released on October 8, 2012.
 It features vocals by Nigerian singer Leo Wonder and peaked at number 66 on Afribiz's Top 100 music chart.
-The music video for "Ife Wa Gbona" was directed by Bolaji Kekere-Ekun.
-It won Best Highlife and was nominated for Best Use of Costumes, Best Indigenous Concept and Video of the Year at the 2013 Nigeria Music Video Awards (NMVA).
+The music video for "Ife Wa Gbona", which was directed by Bolaji Kekere-Ekun, won Best Highlife and was nominated for Best Use of Costumes, Best Indigenous Concept and Video of the Year at the 2013 Nigeria Music Video Awards (NMVA).
 The Spellz-produced track "Folarin" was released on December 13, 2012, as the album's fifth single.
-On June 3, 2013, Savage released the album's sixth single "Olorun Mi".
+The album's sixth single, "Olorun Mi", was released on June 3, 2013.
 Its music video was directed by George Guise.
 Savage told Ebuka Obi-Uchendu of Channels TV's Rubbin' Minds that the song pays tribute to the Dana Plane Crash, Goldie Harvey and Justice Esiri.
 "Eminado" was released as the album's seventh single.
 In the aforementioned interview with Vanguard newspaper, Savage said she and Don Jazzy came up with the song's idea while rehearsing in the studio.
 The Clarence Peters-directed music video for "Eminado" was released on November 4, 2013.

 Savage dedicated the song "Written All Over Your Face" to her fiance for the role he played in her life.
 "Written All Over Your Face" was criticized for having lewd and explicit lyrics.
 The Moe Musa-directed music video for "Wanted" was released on May 27, 2014.
 The video's release triggered an angry backlash among critics.

 Critical reception

 Once Upon a Time was met with generally positive reviews from music critics.
-Ayomide Tayo of Nigerian Entertainment Today awarded the album 4 stars out of 5, praising Savage's songwriting skills and commending the production team for bringing "depth and range to the album's production."
-Ronke Adepoju of TayoTV assigned a score of 8.75/10, applauding Savage for "showing her versatility by working with different artistes from different genres".
-Adepoju also opined that Savage "managed to pull it off with the minimum help possible."
+Ayomide Tayo of Nigerian Entertainment Today awarded the album 4 stars out of 5, praising Savage's songwriting skills and commending the producers for bringing "depth and range to the album's production."
+TayoTV's Ronke Adepoju assigned a score of 8.75/10, applauding Savage for "showing her versatility by working with different artistes from different genres" and saying she "managed to pull it off with the minimum help possible."
 Hip Hop World Magazine granted the album 4 stars out of 5, acknowledging Savage for "producing an album that accommodates her songwriting skill and pop ambitions."

-In a less enthusiastic review, Ogaga Sakpaide of TooXclusive gave the album 2.5 stars out of 5, adding, "Despite the involvement of different production "heavyweights" on the album, the total body of work lacks an actual identity."
-Sakpaide also stated that the record is "lacking the organic sound an album should possess."
-Wilfred Okiche of YNaija extensively said, "At 21 songs, there are just too many fillers, too much autotune, too much Don Jazzy and an over dependence on the gloss.
-One has to dig deep to find the real substance.
-It plays like Ms Savage is just pandering, surrendering to market dictates while throwing a bit of her true self in between."
+In a less enthusiastic review, TooXclusive's Ogaga Sakpaide gave the album 2.5 stars out of 5, criticizing it for lacking "an actual identity and organic sound".
+Writing for YNaija, Wilfred Okiche said the album has "too many fillers, too much autotune, too much Don Jazzy and an over dependence on the gloss".
+Okiche also wrote that "one has to dig deep to find the real substance".